-The final number of clusters strongly depends on the threshold value fixed by the user.
-A very small threshold (conservative) will produce a large number of small clusters, meanwhile a very large (aggressive) one will produce a small number of large clusters.
+The final number of clusters and the effectiveness of the method strongly depends on the threshold value fixed by the user.
+A very small threshold (conservative) will produce a large number of small clusters and a decrease in the number of matching values that should be clustered, meanwhile a very large (aggressive) one will produce a small number of large clusters and an increase in the number of falsely matched values.
 Based on the data obtained in our research, we propose the use of a threshold between 0.1 and 0.25.